franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

-_Out of band_ and _in band_ are terms I got from signal processing theory and in this case I'm using it to describe whether you build the StyleSheet in a separate build process and codebase (out of band) or you integrate the necessary build configurations into your own build process and codebase (in band)
+_Out of band_ and _in band_ are terms I got from signal processing theory and in this case I'm using it to describe whether you build the StyleSheet in a separate build process and codebase (out of band) or you integrate the necessary build configurations into your own build process and codebase (in band).

 ### Inline CSS (through CSS-in-JS)